-The Contractor will be required to sign and submit the State's Standard Agreement Form for Professional Services Contracts (form SAF.DOC/Appendix A) OR Standard Contract Form for Goods and Non-Professional Services (form SCF.DOC/Appendix A).
+The contractor will be required to sign and submit the State's Standard Contract Form for Goods and Non-Professional Services (form SCF.DOC/Appendix A).
 This form is attached in SECTION 8.
 ATTACHMENTS for your review.
-The Contractor must comply with the contract provisions set out in this attachment.
+The contractor must comply with the contract provisions set out in this attachment.
 No alteration of these provisions will be permitted without prior written approval from the Department of Law.
 Objections to any of the provisions in Appendix A must be set out in the offeror's proposal in a separate document.
 Please include the following information with any change that you are proposing: